pdxiv/basset-lang/docs/Virtual_Machine.md

 ## Overview

-The BASIC Virtual Machine (VM) is a bytecode interpreter that executes compiled BASIC programs.
+The Basset BASIC Virtual Machine (VM) is a bytecode interpreter that executes compiled BASIC programs.
 It implements a stack-based architecture with separate numeric and string stacks, variable storage, array support, and control flow mechanisms.

 ## Design Principles